An Action Language for Multi-Agent Domains: Foundations: Introduction

 \item Distracting an agent causes that agent to not look at the box;

-\item Signaling an agent to look at the box causes this agent to look at the box;
+\item Signaling an agent to look at the box causes such agent to look at the box;

-\item Announcing that the coin lies heads or tails up will make this a common knowledge among the agents that are listening. \enlist Suppose that the agent $A$ would like to know whether the coin lies heads or tails up.
+\item Announcing that the coin lies heads or tails up will make this a common knowledge among the agents that are listening. \end{list} Suppose that the agent $A$ would like to know whether the coin lies heads or tails up.
 She would also like to let the agent $B$ know that she knows this fact.
 However, she would like to keep this information secret from $C$.
-(Note that the last two sentences express goals that are about agents' knowledge about other agents' knowledge.)
-Intuitively, she could achieve her goal by: \begin{enumerate} \item Distracting $C$ from looking at the box; \item Signaling $B$ to look at the box; \item Opening the box; and \item Peeking into the box. $\Box$ \end{enumerate} } \end{example} This simple story presents a number of challenges for research in representing and reasoning about actions and their effects in multi-agent domains.
+Please, observe that the last two sentences express goals that are about agents' knowledge about other agents' knowledge.
+Intuitively, she could achieve her goals by: \begin{enumerate} \item Distracting $C$ from looking at the box; \item Signaling $B$ to look at the box if $B$ is not looking at the box; \item Opening the box; and \item Peeking into the box. $\Box$ \end{enumerate} } \end{example} This simple story presents a number of challenges for research in representing and reasoning about actions and their effects in multi-agent domains.
 In particular:

 \begin{itemize} \item The domain contains several types of actions:

 \begin{itemize}

 \item Actions that allow the agents to change the state of the world (e.g., opening the box);